softdev8/etobee-react-native-expo/README.md

-#React Navite User App Etobee
+#React Native User App
-this is guideline for build userapp Etobee from scratch
+this is guideline for build userapp from scratch

 ## Table of Contents